selyukovn/go-wm-assert/README.md

 Something _simpler_...
 Something more _type-specific_...
 Something more _friendly_...
-Something like this package! :)
+Something like this package! 😊

 ## Description

-This package ~~un autre package de validation, mais avec les cartes et les femmes fatales~~ provides a simple type-specific fluent interface to build validations in a way like
+This package ~~un autre package de validation, mais avec les cartes à jouer et les femmes fatales~~ provides a simple type-specific fluent interface for building validations like

 ```
 assert.Str().Word().LenMax(5).Check(value)
 ```

-The package provides assertions for specific types:
+The package provides assertions for specific types as well as more abstract assertions for broader type support.

+Each assertion supports only specific methods relevant to its value type -- this prevents accidental mistakes.
+For example, it is impossible to validate integer value via some length-based rule, because [`Num`](s_num.go) assertion does not have methods to add such validation to the chain.

+Each assertion supports a [`Custom()`](b_mix_custom.go) check for cases not covered by built-ins.

+### Specific assertions

 - [`Bool`](s_bool.go)
 - [`Num`](s_num.go) -- for all _int_, _uint_ and _float_ based types (see [`NumericTypes`](s_num.go))